-I’m not talking about sacrificing them to ensure your survival, I’m talking about using them as a shield to avoid having to deal with certain social situations.
+I defy anyone to deny having used their child as a human shield if the occasion requires.
+I’m not talking about sacrificing them to ensure your survival, I’m talking about using your kids as a shield to avoid having to deal with certain social situations.

-- If you have your arms full of a baby, baby bag and handbag, you can quite legitimately avoid having to kiss anyone hello, unless it’s your mother.
+If you have your arms full of a baby, baby bag and handbag, you can quite legitimately avoid having to kiss anyone hello, unless it’s your mother.
 No one will take offense to you shrugging and nodding hello instead of having to hug someone you really don’t even want to greet.

-- If your child is still wearing nappies, a mom sniff of their bum and a wrinkling of your nose will be ALL the excuse you need to actually just go lock yourself in a room with your child to escape everyone!
+clean bum and a wrinkling of your nose will be ALL the excuse you need to actually just go lock yourself in an empty room with your child to escape everyone!
 Everyone.

-- If you are pushing your child in a pushchair and you get the chance to spot the annoying acquaintance before they see you, you have a small window of opportunity to maneuver the push chair at such an angle that it blocks them from actually getting to you.
+If you are pushing your child in a pushchair and you get the chance to spot the annoying acquaintance before they see you [probably because they’re a hello kisser], you have a small window of opportunity to maneuver the pushchair at such an angle that it blocks them from physically getting to you.

-- Vomit.
+Vomit.
 Kids can vomit anywhere, anytime, anyplace.
 If you’re attempting to avoid an unwanted social situation, you will pray that your child will vomit.
 There really is no better excuse.
-Unfortunately kids are unreliable and unpredictable.
-This is is really your last line of defence and you might pay for it for a while after but it is highly effective!
+Obviously this is not a sure-fire tactic, and we don’t actually want them to be sick sick.
+Also, kids are completely unreliable and unpredictable.
+So using your kids in this way is more reliable as a hypothetical shield.